 The Securities Market Agency is a legal entity in charge of supervising the market in financial instruments.
 It was founded in 1994.
-Its tasks and competencies are defined by the Market in Financial Instruments Act (Zakon o trgu finančnih instrumentov (ZTFI)).
+Its tasks and competencies are defined by the Market in Financial Instruments Act, the New Market in Financial Instruments Act and other applicable legislation.
 The Securities Market Agency is independent in implementing its tasks and responsibilities.
 It is financed from levies and fees paid by the participants in the financial instruments market.